Memorable Manitobans: Harvey Dennis Sparling (1896-1976)

 Lawyer, community activist, horticulturist.

-Born at Portage la Prairie on 11 November 1896, eldest son of Edwin James Sparling and Maude Louise Coates, brother of C. C. Sparling, he received his early education in Portage la Praire Schools and articled in law with Fawcett G. Taylor in 1913.
+Born at Portage la Prairie on 11 November 1896, eldest son of Edwin James Sparling (1863-1935) and Maude Louise Coates (1869-1947), brother of Clarence Coates Sparling, he received his early education in Portage la Praire schools and articled in law with Fawcett Gowler Taylor in 1913.

 During the Second World War, he served with the Administrative Staff and Training Complement of Military District Ten for two years, and then as Personnel Manager of No. Seven Air Observer School under the Commonwealth Air Training Plan at Southport.